Tristan Pascall

 LIFE OF TRISTAN

 Pascall joined First Quantum in 2007 and held progressively senior roles in Africa and Latin America until he was appointed director of strategy in 2020.
-He became COO in 2021, and his appointment to the CEO role was announced following what the company termed a “thorough evaluation”, which included a “worldwide external search”.
+He became COO in 2021, and his appointment to the CEO role was announced in November following what the company termed a “thorough evaluation”, which included a “worldwide external search”.